Places

 Shinsen·¥¥¥

-Skip It IfYou don’t like dumplings or want to eat only Japanese.
+Skip It IfYou don’t like dumplings or want to eat only Japanese food.

 Verified by Max (lived in Tokyo 6 months)